Szqii/Euler-Number/README.md

 # Approximate-Euler-Number

-Approximate Euler Number Calculator based on number that you entered.
+Approximate Euler Number Calculator based on number of terms that you entered.